acutedeveloper/wunderlist-interface/README.md

 On mobile search input is hidden but revealed with icon of magnifying glass.
 On desktop it is displayed in full view.

 ## Progress Log

+**Working on tweaks: 12/02/19 2hr**

+Worked on adding the JS to hidden elements.
+Added the drop down menu and filter menu.

+- Get Logos for the layout [ ]

+---

+**Working on tweaks: 12/02/19 1hr**

+Working in the last tweaks that are needed to complete this project.
+The last things needed are:

+- Javascript Carousel [ ]
+- Javascript header search [ ]
+- Header button notification icons [ ]
+- Javascript for sidebar [x]
+- Heading user drop menu [x]
+- Filter menu on options [x]

+---

+**Working on tweaks: 11/02/19 2hrs**

+Trying to work in the final tweaks for the responsive layout and styling of the menu components.

+---

 **Working on the final stylings: 08/02/19 45m**

 Was not feeling in the mood this morning, so struggled to push through a basic task.
 The tailwind syntax sometimes makes things a little confusing.
 Need to work on the Tailwind to CSS syntax script.

 ---